Dr. med. Dirk Manski

 Urethritis:

-Incubation period 1–5 weeks.
-Men complain of glassy or purulent discharge from the urethra, Dysuria and burning in the urethra.
-Women complain of vaginal discharge, dysuria or abdominal pain (sign of progression to pelvic inflammatory disease).
-The extent of the symptoms is very variable, men and women may be asymptomatic.
+The incubation period is 1–5 weeks.
+Men complain of glassy or purulent discharge from the urethra, dysuria, and burning in the urethra.
+Women complain of vaginal discharge, dysuria, and abdominal pain (which is a sign of progression to pelvic inflammatory disease).
+The extent of the symptoms is very variable, and many are asymptomatic.

 Complications:

-Ascending infections may lead to complications: in men epididymitis and in women pelvic inflammatory disease (PID).
-Women face a 20% risk for PID due to urethritis with chlamydia.
-The consequences of PID are infertility by tubal occlusion (12% for the first PID, 35% after three and more PID).
-After PID, there is an increased risk for ectopic pregnancies.
-Neonates may be infected by their mother (Pneumonia or chlamydial conjunctivitis).
+Ascending infections may lead to complications: epididymitis in men and pelvic inflammatory disease (PID) in women.
+Complications may cause infertility in men and women, which is best documented for PID.
+The risk for tubal occlusion is around 10\% after the first PID, increasing with the number of episodes.
+After PID, there is also an increased risk for ectopic pregnancies.
+Neonates may be infected by their mother (chlamydial conjunctivitis or pneumonia).

 Reiter syndrome:

-HLA-B-27 associated, autoimmune reaction with arthritis, conjunctivitis, balanitis, fever and rashes with cornification at the palms and soles (fig. keratoderma blenorrhagicum).
+Reiter syndrome is a HLA-B-27-associated autoimmune disease with arthritis, conjunctivitis, balanitis, fever and rashes with cornification at the palms and soles (fig. keratoderma blennorrhagicum).
 The symptoms develop after a urethritis or gastroenteritis.
 Due to a mixed infection, the Reiter syndrome is also possible due to gonorrhea.

 Keratoma blennorrhagicum due to Reiter syndrome